DONGYUSEN/SNAP2STAMPS/README.md

 This script working on:
 1. multi-sw, multi-look for Sentinel
-2. multi-threaded for slave prepare, coreg&fig, NOT for stamps_export.
+2. multi-threaded for slave prepare, coreg&ifg, NOT for stamps_export.
-3. can stop and continue processing in slave prepare and coreg&ifg, or reprocessing by modified finished.txt in /ifg and /slaves
+3. can stop and continue processing in slave prepare and coreg&ifg by modify finished.txt in /ifg and /slaves